numelon-proprietary/sklair-cli/README.md

 Sklair is essentially a protest against modern frontend excess.

 Sklair parses HTML - not JSX - and it is not a full framework and doesn't inject a bunch of JavaScript to create virtual DOM trees.
-It injects logic **only where needed** through (future) compiler directives and embedded Lua, uses plain `.html` files as component boundaries, has zero runtime dependencies (no hydration, no runtime VDOM, no `bundle.js`), and actually treats the web as a markup-first pplatform, not a javascript rendering target.
+It injects logic **only where needed** through (future) compiler directives and embedded Lua, uses plain `.html` files as component boundaries, has zero runtime dependencies (no hydration, no runtime VDOM, no `bundle.js`), and actually treats the web as a markup-first platform, not a JavaScript rendering target.

 Therefore, Sklair is not just a tooling choice, but rather an ideological revolt against complex build steps, 800 kB "starter kits", component trees that only exist in memory, and, JS controlling the entire DOM lifecycle.
-Instead it says: "What if your website was literally just a folder of HTML, CSS and JS, but with just enough compiler help to stay dry, clean, and powerful?".
+Instead, it says: "What if your website was literally just a folder of HTML, CSS and JS, but with just enough compiler help to stay dry, clean, and powerful?"
 It is a return to native HTML as the primary language, CSS *actually* doing layour instead of being second-class (although we at Numelon prefer to use Tailwind CSS, ironically), and JavaScript added for interactivity, not absolutely everything.

 In summary, Sklair is basically old-school but modernised static site generation.

 ## Real use cases

 In all truth, Sklair targets quite a niche audience.
-But lets theoretically say that you are a developer (or develoopers) who absolutely despise every single framework and refuse to use the likes of React, NextJS, et cetera.
+But let's theoretically say that you are a developer (or developers) who absolutely despises every single framework and refuses to use the likes of React, NextJS, et cetera.
 You like using regular HTML and actual CSS (or TailwindCSS) to make your sites not look like garbage from the 1990s.
 And on top of that, the only JavaScript in your site *is* actually functional and serves a purpose (i.e. to make a button do work, add animations, etc.) - to the point where it is genuinely a single page app.

-In this case, you will have a single `.html` file that is ***absolutely huge*** and almost innavigable, and whilst you hate frameworks, you must admire the utility of being able to write `<CustomComponent />` in common frameworks and it saves you some time and provides you with consistency, the ability to update the same exact component across many pages where you use it.
+In this case, you will have a single `.html` file that is ***absolutely huge*** and almost innavigable, and whilst you hate frameworks, you must admire the utility of being able to write `<CustomComponent />` in common frameworks, and it saves you some time and provides you with consistency, the ability to update the same exact component across many pages where you use it.

-Another use case is that you simply maintain an absolutely large corporate website where you need site consistency and really cannot afford to spend time copy and pasting a new link into the menu section of a site where that same menu bar is repeated across 1000 files.
+Another use case is that you simply maintain an absolutely large corporate website where you need site consistency and really cannot afford to spend time copying and pasting a new link into the menu section of a site where that same menu bar is repeated across 1000 files.

 Sklair is for you.